ankitv2524/Movie-Data-Analysis/README.md

     o	comparing the relation of Genre - by size with IMDB Score and and Color Intensity by Gross Revenue using heat and tree map.

-    o	Each Actors and their sum of Earning from from all the movies they workin. by using Horizontal Bar Chart
+    o	Each Actors and their sum of Earning from from all the movies they workin. by using Horizontal Bar Chart.

 ##  <img src=https://user-images.githubusercontent.com/106439762/178803205-47a08ce7-2187-4f96-b301-a2b68690619a.gif width="48" height="48" > Prior Knowledge
 ![tableau-public](https://user-images.githubusercontent.com/106439762/178797623-924f63c6-f35a-4da1-bea6-7a3f647c18af.svg)